 Please send ALL documents as certified true copies.
 Certification of copies can be done by embassies, the police, a notary public or (state or municipal) administration agency.
-Please note: all the certified documents must be sent by ordinary mail to University of Minho.
+Please note: after you have been pre-selected to the master you will need to send all the certified documents by ordinary mail to the University of Minho.

 BIM A+ is taught in English and all applicants have to prove language proficiency.
 An applicant from an institution where the language of instruction is not English is required to provide official test results:

 - Paper Based Test: 525 or higher

 - Cambridge ESOL IELTS: 6.5 points or higher

 - Common European Framework of Reference (CEFR): B2 or higher

 - Cambridge English Scale: 180 or higher